joeybalardeta/striker/README.md

  - No API's for AI move making

 ## Current Features
+ - Player vs. Player
+ - Player vs. Computer
+ - Computer vs. Computer

 ## Future Planned Features
+ - GUI (potentially)

 ## Project Info
- - Developed in MacOS Sonoma
+ - Developed in MacOS Sonoma and WSL Ubuntu
  - Compiled with gcc
+ - Debugged and validated with valgrind
  - Compatibile with any OS (gcc and make required for compilation)